Welcome to the website for Milburn Electric antique automobiles

 Click on an image for a larger view.

 If your car has a body ID# plate, please email us the number stamped on it and tell us where it was found.
 If not, don't fret---all Milburn bodies have the Body No. stamped into the primary body elements including the doors (very top, seen from above), hoods (very bottom, seen from below) and main body (passenger side, forwardmost corner, top of wood sill plate under front hood area).
-If we don't have your car's Body No. yet, please email us the number and any photos you have of the stamping(s).
+Other places seen: Stamped into wood behind upholstery on the doors, also chalk marked on the wood behind the back seat.
+There may be more places.
+If we don't have your car's Body# yet, please email us the number and any photos you have of the stamping(s).